 Second, we will establish the impact of BL on neighbouring communities.
 These spill-over effects could be positive or negative.
 For example, BL might lead to improvements in the environment that also increase subjective wellbeing of residents in neighbouring communities.
 On the other hand, BL could result in redirecting of resources towards BL communities at the cost of neighbouring communities.
-We will run a differences-in-differences analysis comparing the change in subjective wellbeing in communities surrounding BL areas to the change in subjective wellbeing in matched comparator areas from the set of areas surrounding the matched comparator areas.
+We will run a differences-indifferences analysis comparing the change in subjective wellbeing in communities surrounding BL areas to the change in subjective wellbeing in matched comparator areas from the set of areas surrounding the matched comparator areas.
 The same matching techniques as outlined in WP1 will be used to match LSOAs surrounding BL areas to similar LSOAs among the set of LSOAs surrounding the match comparator areas.
-Again, we will monetise the estimated spill-over effects using estimates of the impact of income on subjective wellbeing.
-If the spill-over effects are positive, the estimated monetary value will be added to the benefits in the cost-benefit analysis.
-If the spill-over effects are negative, their monetary value will be added to the costs of the intervention.
+Again, we will monetise the estimated spill-over effects are positive, the estimated monetary value will be added to the benefits in the costs of the intervention.